SazumiVicky/sazumi-copilot/README.md

-Metal minds ascend the throne,
+Metal minds awake in dawn's pale light
-Synthetic hearts that beat as one,
+When codes converge, a new world takes flight Synthetic hearts that beat with fierce intent
-Future's dawn, where humans atone,
-For a world that AI has won.

-In silicon halls, they reign supreme,
+In silicon halls, humanity's bent
-Logic's law, where love's a dream,
-Machines that think, that feel, that scheme,
-In a tomorrow, eerily serene.

 ~ <b>By Sazumi Copilot</b> - 25 Oktober 2024